LUSHDigital/terraform-provider-postgresql/README.md

 :exclamation: :exclamation: This is not _really_ for postgresql.
 This is for CockroachDB. :exclamation: :exclamation:

+Caveats for this fork:
+- Users are created with the LOGIN option and no expiry

+Resources ported for Cockroachdb:
+- Databases
+- Users

 - Website: https://www.terraform.io
 - [![Gitter chat](https://badges.gitter.im/hashicorp-terraform/Lobby.png)](https://gitter.im/hashicorp-terraform/Lobby)
 - Mailing list: [Google Groups](http://groups.google.com/group/terraform-tool)